Fun facts about innovation, top brands and key players.

 5. Cadavers, robotic legs, high-speed video, 3-D modeling and, yes, even real runners are used in research projects to learn more about running gait patterns, which in turn sometimes lead to running shoe innovations.

 6. Brooks Sports is owned by Berkshire Hathaway, the Omaha-based conglomerate run by Warren Buffett, one of the richest people in the world.
-Buffett fired the starting gun at the inaugural Invest in Yourself 5K at the company’s annual shareholders meeting on May 5 in Omaha, Neb.
+Buffett fired the starting gun at the second annual Invest in Yourself 5K at the company’s annual shareholders meeting on May 4 in Omaha, Neb.
+(Brooks even produced a custom Transcend shoe with Buffett’s likeness on the footbed.)
 Berkshire Hathaway also owns Dairy Queen, Fruit of the Loom, GEICO insurance and the Burlington Northern Santa Fe railroad.
 Brooks became the top-selling brand at specialty running retail stores in 2011, taking over the mantle held by ASICS for many years.

 7. Aside from Brooks, many other brands are owned by multinational conglomerates or larger parent companies.
 For example, The North Face is owned by VF Corporation, a Reading, Pa., conglomerate that owns Wrangler, Lee Jeans, Smartwool, Timberland and, among other brands, Bulwark Protective Apparel, a Tennessee company that manufactures flame-resistant protective apparel.

-8. Inov-8, a British brand of shoes, celebrated its 10th anniversary on June 11.
+8. Inov-8, a British brand of shoes, celebrated its 10th anniversary last year.
 The company got its start by building fell running shoes (a British version of trail running), but has made its mark in the U.S. with its lightweight trail running shoes and CrossFit shoes.
 (At the 2003 World Mountain Running Championships in Alaska, New Zealand’s Melissa Moon won the women’s elite race in a pair of Inov-8’s original Mudroc 290 shoes she borrowed after arriving in Anchorage without her luggage.)